Open-Finance-Lab/RLSolver_Contest/docs/source/rlsolver_2025/competition/index.rst

-This section introduces the structure of the RLSolver Competition 2025.
+This section introduces the structure of the RLSolver Contest 2025.
 It includes:

 1. Graph Instance
 2. Training